-In this case, anti-gay groups are asking the U.S. Supreme Court to overturn a decision ordering the release of the names of 138,000 people who signed petitions supporting a ballot initiative to repeal basic protections for same-sex couples in Washington State.
-In November 2009, Washington voters rejected this attempt Referendum 71 — and preserved the state’s domestic partnership law.
-The anti-gay groups are seeking to strike down a Washington law requiring disclosure of the petitions as public records, claiming that supporters of anti-gay ballot campaigns would be exposed to harassment and intimidation by the LGBT community if their names were made public.
+In this case, anti-gay groups asked the U.S. Supreme Court to overturn a decision ordering the release of the names of 138,000 people who signed petitions supporting a ballot initiative to repeal basic protections for same-sex couples in Washington State.
+In November 2009, Washington voters rejected this attempt Referendum 71—and preserved the state’s domestic partnership law.
+The anti-gay groups were seeking to strike down a Washington law requiring disclosure of the petitions as public records, claiming that supporters of anti-gay ballot campaigns would be exposed to harassment and intimidation by the LGBTQ community if their names were made public.

 On June 24, 2010, the United States Supreme Court, in an 8-1 decision authored by Chief Justice John Roberts, decisively rejected the challenge to the Washington statute requiring public disclosure of the names of individuals who sign petitions to place referendums or initiatives on state ballots.
 The Court held: